Bowlly

 How do we test these grain-free products?

-We verify ingredient lists for absence of corn, wheat, soy, and rice.
+We verify ingredient lists for absence of corn, wheat, soy, and rice, then flag whether substitutes include peas, lentils, chickpeas, potato, or tapioca.
 We calculate nutritional profiles on a dry matter basis and confirm first ingredients are named meat sources.

 What's the difference between wet and dry grain-free food?